 DISTRIBUTION: Occurs on the banks of streams and low, rocky hillsides in deep, rich soils.
-Found chiefly in the lower mountains and coastal plain.
+Found chiefly in the piedmont and more sparingly in the lower mountains and coastal plain.

-WINGED ELM

-(Ulmus alata Michx.)
+WINGED ELM (Ulmus alata Michx.)

 DESCRIPTION: Leaves deciduous in autumn, about 2 inches long and about 1 inch wide, oblong and tapering at each end, margins doubly toothed, thick, dark green and smooth above, pale and soft-hairy below.
-Fruit ripening before or with the opening of the leaves, oblong, 1/3 inch long, winged, hairy.
+Fruit ripening before or with the opening of the leaves, oblong, 1⁄2 inch long, winged, hairy.
 Bark light brown tinged with red and shallowly divided into flat ridges.
 A tree usually 40 to 50 feet high with a trunk 2 to 3 feet in diameter, terminating in an oblong round-topped head, the branchlets sometimes naked, more often furnished with two thin, corky wings about 1⁄2 inch wide.